Island Beach Sunset

 Do not expect your first, twelth, or hundredth frame to be in focus or well-composed.
 Shoot shoot shoot.
 There is plenty of luck involved with tracking an erratic subject.

-American Goldfinch 2009 at Troy Meadows in Parsippany NJ Taken about 11 years ago this was an unusual photo opportunity as the finch was so preoccupied with thistle seeds I was able to walk as close as I’d like for photographs.
+Taken about 11 years ago this was an unusual photo opportunity as the finch was so preoccupied with thistle seeds I was able to walk as close as I’d like for photographs.
 It’s not often we can walk up to birds at point blank range to snap pictures.

 Taken 11 years ago at a small but wildlife-rich pond near downtown Morristown, this was a unique opportunity to observe the behavior of one of our smaller native herons.